 - Set ground rules.

-After a fight you and your partner can take stock of what happened.
-You can discuss what hurt each of you and how you can move forward.
-At this point you can set some ground rules for future fights — like not cussing at each other or calling each other names — which might help reduce intensity.
+After a fight, people often step back and take stock of what happened.
+You and your partner can discuss what hurt each of you during the disagreement and how you can avoid that in the future.
+At this point, you can set some ground rules for future fights — like not cursing at each other or calling each other names — which might help reduce intensity.

-Fighting with someone is never easy, but it’s especially difficult when you’re arguing with someone that you care about.
+Fighting with someone is never easy, but it’s especially difficult when arguing with someone you care about.